Supporting new parents in the workplace

 4. Perinatal mental health issues

-Some new parents experience mental health issues such as postnatal depression, stress and anxiety, and they may need professional help to deal with it.
+Some new parents experience perinatal mental health issues such as postnatal depression, stress and anxiety, and they may need professional help to deal with it.
+Our recent research found that almost 1 in 3 parents had experienced perinatal mental health issues.
 It’s often assumed that postnatal depression is only a concern for new mothers, but it can affect fathers too.

 What support do new parents get at work?